GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

     Blocking probes are used to temporarily block pads because they are unlinked or because you are going to unlink them.
 If the dataflow is not blocked, the pipeline would go into an error state if data is pushed on an unlinked pad.
-We will se how to use blocking probes to partially preroll a pipeline.
-See also [Play a region of a media file](#play-a-region-of-a-media-file).
+We will see how to use blocking probes to partially preroll a pipeline.
+See also [Play a section of a media file](#play-a-section-of-a-media-file).

   - Be notified when no activity is happening on a pad.
 You install this probe with the `GST_PAD_PROBE_TYPE_IDLE` flag.
 You can specify